 I refuse to do nothing but be angry.
 Instead I’m going to be constructive!
 I’m offering up a different explanation.
 One that doesn’t insult or alienate abuse victims.

 This is from someone who has experienced abusive relationships with two different abusers.
 I’m not on the outside of these situations looking in, I have been there and I have come out the other side.

 After having two very bad relationships, it’s not surprising that I’m often asked how I got into such a similiar situation, twice.
 Let me be clear, my personal life is absolutely not anyone’s business but it’s important to know I’m speaking from experience.
 This isn’t a subject I have absolutely no knowledge on.

 I won’t lie, it’s a question that often hurts my feelings.
 It can sometimes give the impression people think that what happened to me was my own fault and that hurts.

 Although regularly asked the same questions, I never fully digested them.
-Everytime it was mentioned my emotions got the better of me.
+Probably because everytime it was mentioned my emotions got the better of me.

 I was in bed one night, which is when my brain tends to go into overdrive.
 I realised, deep down I too believed it was my fault.
 That I was a fool who hadnt learnt from my mistake the first time.

 I was wrong.
 It wasn’t my fault.
 Anyone else who has experienced similar situations, it’s not your fault either.

 You may not know this but It’s a pretty common occurrence for abuse victims to wind up in multiple abusive relationships with different perpetrators.
 As if they unknowingly become oblivious to abusers.